Tuesday, May 13th, 2025

 • Crowdfunding Campaigns: Utilize platforms like GoFundMe or Indiegogo to raise funds for specific camp projects or scholarship programs.
 Share compelling stories and clear goals to engage potential donors.

-Jumbula streamlines summer camp operations and finances
+How does Jumbula optimize summer camp operations and finances?

 Customizable Registration Forms: Create detailed registration forms to capture all necessary participant information, from basic details to specific medical needs or activity preferences, ensuring comprehensive data collection for proper planning and staffing.